Is Life Just a Simulation?

 “To you, I’m an atheist; to God, I’m the Loyal Opposition.” — Woody Allen.
 Stardust Memories.

 And if I don’t believe in God, I also can’t believe he programmed us to do anything.
-Does that mean I believe in free will?
+So does that mean I believe in free will?
 Not so fast.

 Much recent research has shown massive evidence for the scientific point of view that free will is just an illusion.
 Everything we do, every decision we make, it turns out, can be boiled down to chemical reactions and electrical impulses.
 Scientists have shown, definitively, that the seconds or minutes spent contemplating our choices are simply an attempt by our brains to rationalize a decision that our primitive brains have already made almost instantaneously.